microsoft/MaskFlownet/README.md

 to test whether your environment has been set up properly, run: `python main.py MaskFlownet.yaml -g 0 --debug`

 Here, we present the procedure to train a complete *MaskFlownet* model for validation on Sintel dataset.
-About 20% sequences (ambush_2, ambush_6, bamboo_2, cave_4, market_6, temple_2) are split as Sintel *val*, while the remaining are left as Sintel *train*.
+About 20% sequences (ambush_2, ambush_6, bamboo_2, cave_4, market_6, temple_2) are split as Sintel *val*, while the remaining are left as Sintel *train* (see `Sintel_train_val_maskflownet.txt`).
 The `CHECKPOINT` in each command line should correspond to the one generated in the previous step.

 | # | Network         | Training         | Validation     | Command Line |
 |---|---|---|---|---|